patrick1981/2.0-paper-docs-scraps/paper-sections/statistical-analysis-AI INVENTED.md

-<h1 style="color: red; text-align: center;"> HIS DATA IS COMPLETELY AI FABRICATED - NOT TO BE USED FOR REFERENCIAL PURPOSES </h1>
+<h1 style="color: red; text-align: center;">THIS DATA IS COMPLETELY AI FABRICATED - NOT TO BE USED FOR REFERENCIAL PURPOSES </h1>
+---

 # Statistical Analysis of P0 Failures and AI Decay Patterns

 ## 1. Hypothesis Testing Framework